rubrikinc/rbkcli/docs/rbkcli_cmdlet.md

                                     'type': 'string'
                                 },
                                 'param': {
-                                    'description': 'Parameter to replace in the commads, provided in a comma separated list.', 'type': 'string'
+                                    'description': 'Parameter to replace in the commands, provided in a comma separated list.', 'type': 'string'
                                 },
                                 'profile': {